SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Home Care

 Over-the-counter and prescription creams are available for lightening the skin.
 Hydroquinone combined with tretinoin is an effective combination.
 If you use these creams, follow instructions carefully, and don't use one for more than 3 weeks at a time.
 Darker skin requires greater care when using these preparations.
-Cosmetics may also help mask a discoloration.
+Cosmetics may also help mask skin discoloration.

 Avoid too much sun exposure.
 Always use sunscreen with an SPF of 30 or higher.